2 Main assumptions

 Assumption 2.5 (Diminishing marginal product of capital) The amount of output per worker always increases when we add additional capital per worker, but at a diminishing rate.
 Each additional unit of capital per worker adds less and less output, holding everything else fixed.

-Exercise: Draw a production function (with capital per worker on the horizontal axis, and output per worker on the vertical axis) that is consistent with 2.5.
-Then, draw an investment function that is consistent with the production function you drew and 2.2.
+Exercise:.
+Draw a production function (with capital per worker on the horizontal axis, and output per worker on the vertical axis) that is consistent with 2.5.
+Then, draw a function for investemnt per worker \(i_t = \gamma y_t\) that is consistent with the production function you drew.
 Label output, investment, and consumption at a particular level of capital per worker.

 2.4 The evolution of physical capital